netdata/netdata/packaging/installer/UPDATE.md

 ## Pre-built static binary for 64-bit systems (`kickstart-static64.sh`)

 If you installed Netdata using the pre-built static binary, run the `kickstart-static64.sh` script again to update Netdata.
-Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) will persist during this process.
+Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) persists during this process.

-This script will download the latest Netdata source (either the nightly or stable version), compile Netdata, and update it via reinstallation.
+This script downloads the latest Netdata source (either the nightly or stable version), compiles Netdata, and updates it via reinstallation.

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)
 ```

 > ⚠️ If you installed Netdata with any optional parameters, such as `--no-updates` to disable automatic updates, and
-> want to retain those settings, you will need to set them again during this process.
+> want to retain those settings, you need to set them again during this process.
 See the [`kickstart-static64.sh`
 > documentation](methods/kickstart-64.md#optional-parameters-to-alter-your-installation) for more information on these
 > parameters and what they do.